oelmekki/sl1toctb/README.md

 # sl1toctb - convert prusaslicer files to ctb v4 files

+> Note to Github users : development is happening [on
+> Gitlab](https://gitlab.com/oelmekki/sl1toctb), please go there for issues
+> and pull requests.

 sl1toctb allows to convert files created by the prusaslicer 3d slicer into chitu's ctb file, version 4, to use with any 3d printer supporting those files.